Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 FAQ

-At minimum: a written note explaining why the relationship matters and what's happened recently, the interaction history, any open follow-ups (as tasks with due dates and a clear owner), a keep-in-touch cadence for the new owner, and tags or fields that make the new ownership visible to the rest of the team.
+What should be included in a client or account handover?
+At minimum: a written note explaining why the relationship matters and what's happened recently, the interaction history, any open follow-ups as tasks with due dates and a clear owner, a Keep in Touch cadence for the new owner, and tags or fields that make the new ownership visible to the rest of the team.

-Six steps: identify which relationships need a real handoff, write a short note on each, make sure the interaction history is on the record, turn open follow-ups into assigned tasks, set keep-in-touch cadences, and tag the contacts with the new owner.
+What's the simplest offboarding checklist for a small team?
+Six steps: identify which relationships need a real handoff, write a short note on each contact, make sure the interaction history is on the record, turn open follow-ups into assigned tasks with due dates, set Keep in Touch cadences, and tag the contacts with the new owner.
 A small team can run this in an afternoon for a 50-contact list.